BizCub/hide-item-frame/README.md

 ## Usage

 To see all frames again, even those that contain an item, you can press the H button (default).
 The frame state is saved in the configuration file ```hide_item_frame.json```

+## Configuration

+You can change the mod's settings in-game via the config screen.

+Available options:

+- **Frame Visibility** - whether frames containing an item are hidden (can be toggled with the H key).
+- **Offset Item in Frame** - whether the item is pushed forward (offset) inside the frame.